cloudposse/terraform-kubernetes-tfc-cloud-agent/README.md

 -->

-This is `terraform-kubernetes-tfe-cloud-agent` project provides all the scaffolding for a typical well-built Cloud Posse module.
-It's a template repository you can use when creating new repositories.
+This project installed the Terraform Cloud Agent on an existing Kubernetes cluster.
+You must provide your own Kubernetes provider configuration in your project!

 ---